RextonRZ/malay-english-toxic-detector/README.md

 # Toxic Comment Detector for English, Malay and Manglish

 A multilingual toxic comment classifier for English, Malay, and code-mixed English & Malay (Manglish) text using XLM-RoBERTa.
-The model is fine-tuned on monolingual English and Malay data combined with a small amount of code-mixed data, and evaluated separately on each language to measure cross-lingual performance.
+The model is fine-tuned on monolingual English and Malay data, and the project compares a **zero-shot** configuration (monolingual training only) against a **few-shot** configuration (a small amount of code-mixed data folded into training) to measure the effect of code-mixed fine-tuning on Manglish detection.

 ---